GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 ...
 ```

-2. We needed the FormContainer to have the `onSubmit` function, for instance:
+2. We need the FormContainer to an `onSubmit` function, for instance:
    `<FormContainer onSubmit={methods.handleSubmit(onSubmit)}>`

-3. We needed the form submit button to have a `type='submit'`
+3. We need the form submit button to have a `type='submit'`

-4. In order to find the inputs using the react testing library we needed to add an `aria-label` to them.
-For the inputs the value of the `aria-label` should be the same as the input label and for the buttons it should be the same as the button text.
+4. In order to find the inputs using the react testing library we need to add an `aria-label` to them.
+For the inputs, the value of the `aria-label` should be the same as the input label; for the buttons, it should be the same as the button text.
 Doing it this way we keep the aria-label accessibility purpose too.

-With all of this checked we can create our integration tests.
+With all of this checked, we can finally create our integration tests.

 > It's worth to remember that we should test every scenario in the form: warnings messages, errors message, field validation (we already have yup validation to tell us the cases we need to test!!)

 ### Best practices for integration tests with React Hook Form

-- Use `userEvent` to simulate user typing, clicks and etc
+- Use `userEvent` to simulate user typing, clicks, etc
-- To find the inputs use `screen.getByRole`
+- To find the inputs, use `screen.getByRole`
-- To find other elements in the DOM (like errors messages) use `screen.getByText`
+- To find other elements in the DOM (like errors messages), use `screen.getByText`
-- To test the errors messages that should be displayed, if it's always the same message we can use `findAllByRole('alert')` e validate the number of errors expected, but if there are multiple error messages (different yup validations) for a field we should create a test for each one and validate de error text using `screen.getByText`.
+- To test the errors messages that should be displayed, if it's always the same message we can use `findAllByRole('alert')` and validate the number of errors expected; but if there are multiple error messages (different yup validations) for a field, we should create a test for each one and validate de error text using `screen.getByText`.

 ```typescript
 const alert = await screen.findAllByRole("alert");